FirasMoalla/refarch-cloudnative-micro-customer/README.md

 ### Push the Docker image to the Bluemix private container registry

-1. Log into the Bluemix CLI
+1. Log into the IBM Cloud CLI

    ```
    # bx login